Lauchlin Currie

-Lauchlin Bernard Currie (8 October 1902 – 23 December 1993) was a Canadian economist best known for being President Franklin Roosevelt's chief economic advisor during World War II.
+Lauchlin Bernard Currie (8 October 1902 – 23 December 1993) was a Canadian-Colombian economist best known for being President Franklin Roosevelt's chief economic advisor during World War II.

 After Roosevelt's death, he led the first World Bank survey mission to Colombia and eventually settled there for the rest of his life, becoming an economic advisor to the Colombian government.
 This permanent relocation was not entirely voluntarily, as the U.S. had refused to renew his passport in 1954.
-This refusal was ostensibly because he was married to a non-US citizen and residing abroad, but was possibly influenced by the fact Currie had been named as a Soviet spy by two Soviet defectors and in nine partially decrypted VENONA cables sent by Soviet agents.
+This refusal was ostensibly because he was married to a non-US citizen and residing abroad, but was possibly influenced by the fact Currie had been named as a Soviet spy by two Soviet defectors and in nine partially decrypted Venona cables sent by Soviet agents.
 He was never charged with a crime related to espionage or security violations; debate remains whether he knowingly collaborated with agents of the Soviet Union.

 Childhood and education

 Currie was born on 8 October 1902 in West Dublin, Nova Scotia, to Lauchlin Bernard Currie, an operator of a fleet of merchant ships, and Alice Eisenhauer Currie, a schoolteacher.
-After his father died in 1906, his family moved to nearby Bridgewater, Nova Scotia, where most of his schooling took place.
+After his father died in 1906, his family moved to nearby Bridgewater, Nova Scotia, where he was educated in the local schools.

 Currie had begun to demonstrate studious habits (like reading late into the night) by the time his family moved to Massachusetts, but he drove automobiles "with his foot on the floor board" for relaxation.
 He also attended school in California, where he had relatives.

 From 1920 to 1922, Currie attended St. Francis Xavier University before transferring to the London School of Economics to study under Edwin Cannan, Hugh Dalton, Arthur Lyon Bowley, and Harold Laski.
-After graduating with a BSc in 1925, he enrolled at Harvard University to study under Allyn Abbott Young, who ironically left in 1927 for the LSE (then died from influenza in 1928).
+After graduating with a BSc in 1925, he enrolled at Harvard University to study under Allyn Abbott Young, who ironically left in 1927 for the LSE (then died from influenza in 1929).
 Young remained an influence, however, and Currie's final paper—on Youngian endogenous growth theory—was posthumously published in 1997.
 Currie graduated with a PhD in 1931, and his dissertation on banking theory was supervised by John H. Williams.